Demographics of France: Ethnic groups

+Note: people born outside of France (including the overseas departments) are referred to as immigrants regardless of their nationality (French or foreign).
+People without French nationality are referred to as foreigners regardless of their birthplace (France or abroad).

 Data collection

-Due to a law dating from 1872 at the start of the Third Republic, France has prohibited the collection of data on a citizens race, ethnicity or their beliefs such as religion through national censuses, however estimates have been made of the ethnic and racial demography of the country in the present.
+The last national census based on religion occurred in 1872 at the start of the Third Republic.
+After that, except for the antisemitic census of the Vichy government, the state of France stopped collecting data on people's religion or ethnicity.
+In 1978, a law banned the collection of individual data concerning someone's race, religion, trade union or political and philosophical opinion.
+However, estimates have been made of the ethnic and racial demography of the country in the present.

 Some organizations, such as the Representative Council of Black Associations of France (Conseil représentatif des associations noires de France, CRAN), have argued in favour of the introduction of data collection on minority groups but this has been resisted by other organizations and ruling politicians, often on the grounds that collecting such statistics goes against France's secular principles and harks back to Vichy-era identity documents.
 During the 2007 presidential election, however, Nicolas Sarkozy, polled on the issue, stated that he favoured the collection of data on ethnicity.
 Part of a parliamentary bill that would have permitted the collection of data for the purpose of measuring discrimination was rejected by the Conseil Constitutionnel in November 2007.

 However, that law does not concern surveys and polls, which are free to ask those questions if they wish.
 The law also allows for an exception for public institutions such as the INED or the INSEE whose job it is to collect data on demographics, social trends and other related subjects, on condition that the collection of such data has been authorized by the National Commission for Computer-stocked data and Freedom (CNIL) and the National Council of Statistical Information (CNIS).